 After you create your views, to make them WCAG-conformant, you must:

-Publish views to Tableau Server or Tableau Online, and then embed the view in a WCAG-compliant web page.
+Publish views to Tableau Server or Tableau Cloud, and then embed the view in a WCAG-compliant web page.
 For information about how to publish a view, see Comprehensive Steps to Publish a Workbook.

 Web editing is not supported in WCAG-conformant views, so Web Edit permissions must be turned off in the published workbook.